ashkan-software/clearShallowAtEase/README.md

  python Experiment/health_average_accuracy.py
 ```

+If you are using Python 3.x, replace `python` with `python3`.
 In general, you can run the experiments using the following rule:

 ```
  python Experiment/<dataset>_<experiment-type>.py